 Q: What is the school’s policy on use of the internet and mobile phones?

 A: You should feel confident the school has realistic and sensible policies in place to monitor internet usage.
 Similarly, mobile phones can be useful, not least as a means of keeping in touch with parents, so long as rules on their use and security are in place and put into practice.
+Also, find out whether boarders must give up their devices when they go to bed to ensure good sleep routines.

 Q: What are the school’s policies on alcohol, drugs and smoking?
 Is the school facing any particular problems in any of these areas at present?

-A: Every boarding school will have a policy in place to cover these matters.
+A: Every boarding school will have policies in place to cover these matters.
 The real issue is how they are dealt with, and whether the individuals concerned learn from their mistakes.
 This is a chance to consider the school’s personal, social, health and economic education (PSHE) programme, its health and safety and disciplinary policies, to look into the medical and counselling services available, to discover what happens if serious offences are committed, and to find out on what grounds a pupil may be temporarily or permanently excluded, and when this last happened.
 You should feel matters would be dealt with consistently, sympathetically but firmly, and, above all, fairly.

 Q: How can I be confident my child’s interests are protected at all times?